mohamzamir/TimeLy/README.md

 Our code is designed to automatically check for pre-processed data stored in a **Parquet file** (to make the processing more faster), a columnar storage file format that is highly optimized for use with data processing frameworks.
 If the processed data is unavailable, our script initiates the extraction, transformation, and loading **(ETL)** process on the raw data from the Excel file.

-For **sentiment analysis**, we employed a specialized sentiment analysis pipeline.
+For **sentiment analysis**, we employed a specialized sentiment analysis pipeline with the help of huggingface.
 It’s capable of processing large volumes of textual feedback to derive sentiment scores, categorizing them into positive, negative, or neutral sentiments.
 We addressed the challenge of handling extensive text data by implementing a truncation mechanism, ensuring optimal performance without compromising the quality of insights.

 To transition TimeLy into an interactive, user-friendly platform, we utilized **Flask**, a micro web framework in Python.
 Flask enabled us to build a web-based interface that is both intuitive and responsive with the help of **HTML**, **CSS** and **JavaScript**.
 Users can input their queries in **natural language**, and the system, also integrated with the **OpenAI GPT-3.5 Turbo model**, provides real-time, intelligent, and contextual responses aside from the course schedule part.